Skip to main content

 Which Product Categories Are Coming First?

-The Commission's working plan, published alongside the ESPR, identifies priority product groups for the initial phase.
-The sequencing reflects both environmental impact (products with the largest footprint go first) and market readiness (where data infrastructures and standards are most advanced).
+The sequencing in the Working Plan reflects both environmental impact (products with the largest footprint go first) and market readiness (where data infrastructures and standards are most advanced).

-Textiles ranked first in the Commission's impact assessment.
+Textiles ranked among the top priorities in the Commission's impact assessment.
 Fast fashion generates enormous volumes of waste and relies on complex global supply chains with limited traceability.
-The delegated act for textiles is expected to require recycled fibre content minimums, durability benchmarks, and a full textile product passport covering fibre composition, chemical use, and end-of-life instructions.
-Preparatory studies concluded in 2024; the formal delegated act is targeted for adoption in 2025-2026.
+The delegated act is expected to require recycled fibre content minimums, durability benchmarks, and a full textile product passport covering fibre composition, chemical use, and end-of-life instructions.
+The preparatory study concluded in 2024; the delegated act is targeted for adoption in 2027.
+Footwear is currently excluded, pending a separate study.

-Batteries were partly carved out into the separate EU Battery Regulation (2023/1542), which already mandates a battery passport for industrial and EV batteries above 2 kWh from February 2027.
-The ESPR delegated act will complement this, potentially extending DPP requirements to smaller battery categories not covered by the Battery Regulation.
+Batteries are not part of the ESPR Working Plan.
+They are covered by the separate EU Battery Regulation (Regulation (EU) 2023/1542), which already mandates a battery passport for industrial and EV batteries above 2 kWh from February 2027.
+The two frameworks are complementary — the Battery Regulation handles batteries specifically, while the ESPR may extend requirements to battery categories not covered by that regulation in future working plans.

 Timeline: What to Expect and When

-The Commission's Ecodesign and Energy Labelling Working Plan 2022-2024 (and its successor) maps out the sequence.
-Here is a realistic view of the key milestones, based on published preparatory study timelines and Commission statements:
+The Working Plan (COM(2025) 187) provides indicative dates.
+Here is a realistic view of the key milestones, based on the plan and published preparatory study timelines:

-These dates can shift.
+These dates are indicative and can shift.
 The Commission has delayed several preparatory studies due to resource constraints and stakeholder consultation requirements.
-But "shifting" does not mean "disappearing" — and the trend is clearly towards faster adoption, not slower.
+But "shifting" does not mean "disappearing" — the regulatory direction is clearly set, and the Working Plan creates institutional momentum that is difficult to reverse.

 How Digital Product Passport Requirements Appear in Delegated Acts